RINEARN/exevalator/cpp/README.md

 		return EXIT_SUCCESS;
 	}

-The above example code computes the value of an expression "1.2 + 3.4", and displays the result.
-You can compile and run the above code (saved as "example.cpp") as follows:
+This example evaluates "1.2 + 3.4" and displays the result.
+Compile and run the code (saved as "example.cpp") as follows:

 	clang++ -std=c++17 -o example example.cpp
 	./example

-The result is:
+The output will be:

 	result: 4.6

-As the above, the correct value of "1.2 + 3.4" will be computed and displayed.
+This demonstrates the correct computation of "1.2 + 3.4".

-By the way, on Exevalator, all numbers in expressions will be handled as double-type values, so the result is always double-type.
-However, the computation may fail when an incorrect expression is inputted, or when an undeclared variable is accessed, and so on.
-If a computation failed, "eval" method throws an ExevalatorException, so catch and handle it as the above example code.
+In Exevalator, all numbers are handled as double-type values, and the return value is also double-type.
+Note, however, that the computation may fail if the expression is incorrect, or if an undeclared variable is accessed, among other reasons.
+If a computation fails, the "eval" method throws an ExevalatorException, so it's important to catch and handle it as shown in the example above.

-### 3. How to compile separately and link
+### 3. (Additional) How to Compile Separately and Link

-On many projects developing software in C++, source files are compiled separately as modules, and they are linked at the end of building steps.
-If you want to use Exevalator in such project, include ONLY header file "exevalator.hpp" from your code.
+Additionally, if your project uses separate compilation, which compiles each source file into modules and then links them, you should only include "exevalator.hpp" in the source files that utilize Exevalator. "exevalator.cpp" should be compiled as a separate module, which will then be linked during the final build step to generate the executable.

 For example, modify the previous example code as follows:

 	#include <iostream>
 	#include <cstdlib>
-	#include "exevalator.hpp" // don't include .cpp
+	#include "exevalator.hpp" // Do not include the .cpp file

 	int main() {